 - a Multi-Track claim may take 12 – 18 months to get to hearing, again depending on a variety of factors.

 |Jonathan Eales, Consultant and former Managing Director

 |Rebecca Hamilton, Director and Solicitor

-For more details on Paul, Jonathan, Rebecca and Ryan please click here.
+For more details on Paul, Jonathan and Rebecca please click here.

 We hope this information if useful, but if you have any queries about the cost of a potential claim you may have please do not hesitate to contact a member of our Dispute Resolution Team who would be happy to help you.